nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 - Restrictions and rules for different variables are the same as how you would enter them in the Command Line Interface, as specified above.

   - For example, when editing an expense entry in `StonksXD_Entries.csv`, `entry_description` must not be blank.
   - Another example, when editing an income entry in `StonksXD_Entries.csv`, `amount` has to be a positive number and less than 1,000,000.

-  - Another example, when editing `threshold` in `StonksXD_Settings.csv`, ensure it is between 0 and 1.

-  - Another example, when editing an expense entry in `StonksXD_Entries.csv`, category should be the ones available and specified ealier on in the user guide.
+  - Another example, when editing an expense entry in `StonksXD_Entries.csv`, category should be the ones available and specified earlier on in the user guide.

-- `.csv` files should not be open concurrently while Stonks XD is running.
-In other words, never have two programs writing / reading the `.csv` files at the same time.
-This will very likely cause a saving error and loss of data.
-- Restrictions and rules for different variables are the same as how you would enter them in the CLI, as specified above:<br></br>
-  - For example, when editing an expense entry in `StonksXD_Entries.csv`, `entry_description` should not be blank.
-  - Another example, when editing an income entry in `StonksXD_Entries.csv`, `amount` has to be a positive number and less than 1,000,000.
-  - Another example, when editing `threshold` in `StonksXD_Settings.csv`, ensure it is between 0 and 1.
-  - Another example, when editing an expense entry in `StonksXD_Entries.csv`, category should be the ones available and

-  specified earlier on in the user guide.

 - Do not alter / delete the headers of `.csv` files.
 Stonks XD is able to minimise the damage if you do so but to ensure your data is saved / loaded properly, please do not edit anything unexpected.